ahmadibrahim/REST-DOC/les_verbes_http.md

  ### The DELETE verb for deletion
-The DELTE verb is used to deleted the resource identified by the URI.
+The DELETE verb is used to deleted the resource identified by the URI.

 Examples:
 ```